 Your Custom Bat Will Come With A Full Twelve (12) Month Manufacturer's Warranty [WARRANTY COMPENSATION WILL BE A CREDIT THAT CAN BE USED TOWARDS A NEW STOCK OR CUSTOM BAT AT DEMARINI'S SITE]

-Whether your game is Baseball, Fastpitch Softball, or Slow Pitch Softball, the DeMarini Custom Bat Builder gives you the tools you need to create a bat that's uniquely your own.
-Not only can you design a bat that displays your personal style and adds some flare to your game, but you can choose from some of the hottest bats on the market that include the CF Zen, the CF Insane, the Voodoo, the Flipper OG, the Dinger Slinger, and the CFX softball bats!
-Add your personal touch to the 4 core areas of the bat (Barrel, Handle, Grip, and End Cap / Knob) by switching up colorways or adding text/icons to the Knob and End Cap.
+Whether your game is Baseball or Fastpitch Softball, the DeMarini Custom Bat Builder gives you the tools you need to create a bat that's uniquely your own.
+Not only can you design a bat that displays your personal style and adds some flare to your game, but you can choose from some of the hottest bats on the market that include the CF, the Prism+, the Voodoo & The Goods (just to name a few)!
+Add your personal touch to the 4 core areas of the bat (Barrel, Handle, Grip, and End Cap / Knob) by switching up colorways.
+You can even add text on the barrel and knob.
 With the DeMarini Custom Bat Builder, it couldn't be easier to sort through the thousands of design combinations that are right at your fingertips.

 Have a question about the DeMarini Custom Bat?
 Ask our team of experts and they will respond within 24 hours.

 About the Brand